sagifire/di-container/README.md

   ```javascript
   { 'key': asValue(someValue) }
   ```
   Used for registering any value.
-Always uses LIFETIME_SINGLETON.
+Always uses `LIFETIME_SINGLETON`.
 Dependencies cannot be defined for this component type.

 - ### Class - `asClass()`
   ```javascript